TimeHorizonProtocol/Time-Horizon-Protocol/README.md

 A: Level 1B uses *random* delays (unpredictable).
 Multi-factor stress calculation is harder to manipulate than fixed thresholds.

 **Q: What if the model fails during a real crisis?**
-A: Level 4 (Global Speed Limit) acts as ultimate failsafe—markets slow to 500ms but never close.
+A: Level 4 (Global Speed Limit) acts as ultimate failsafe - markets slow to 500ms but never close.

 **Q: How is this different from existing circuit breakers?**
 A: Current systems are binary (on/off).
 This is graduated (five levels) and preemptive (acts before crisis).